 Exporting in Zettlr

-Exporting files is an important interface between your notes and your coworkers or other people.
+Exporting files is an important interface between your notes and other people.
 With the export option, you can:

 - Preview a file, for instance as HTML, and also print it.
-(Zettlr does not have the ability to print on its own, unfortunately.)
+(Printing a note using

 - Export it to a format with which other people can work, such as Word or OpenDocument files.